About this page

 - where our processing is based on your consent, you may withdraw that consent, without affecting the lawfulness of our processing based on consent before its withdrawal.

-Note: If you have given your consent and you wish to withdraw it, please contact firstname.lastname@example.org.
+Note: If you have given your consent and you wish to withdraw it, please contact email@example.com using the contact details set out below.
 Please note that where our processing of your personal data relies on your consent and where you then withdraw that consent, we may not be able to provide all or some aspects of our services to you and/or it may affect the provision of those services.

-If you are not satisfied with how we are processing your personal data, you can make a complaint to a data protection supervisory authority in the EU, including the data protection regulator in the EU country where you or your organization is located.
+If you are not satisfied with how we are processing your personal data, you can make a complaint to a data protection supervisory authority.

-If you have any queries about this privacy notice or how we process your personal data, or if you wish to exercise any of your rights under applicable law, you may contact our Marketing team
+If you have any queries about this privacy notice or how we process your personal information, or if you wish to exercise any of your rights under applicable law, you may contact our team:

 - by email: firstname.lastname@example.org;